kazurayam/inspectus4katalon-sample-project/docs/index.md

 ### How "Test Cases/CURA" works

--   It visits a single Web site
+-   The Test Case [CURA/main](../Scripts/CURA/main/Script1667709715867.groovy) visits a single Web site

 -   You want to run Test Case "CURA/main" twice.
 You may wait for some duration (seconds, minutes, hours, …​) as long as you want.
 You should determine how large the chronological gap should be; you are to determine when to run the 2nd time.